Position

 What does a Swimming Pool Service Technician do?

 A Swimming Pool Service Technician plays a crucial role in maintaining the cleanliness and safety of swimming pools.
-They inspect pools to check for any issues with water quality, equipment, and cleanliness.
-This includes testing the pH levels, chlorine, and other chemicals to ensure the water is safe for swimmers.
-Technicians also clean pool surfaces, filters, and pumps to prevent any buildup that could affect the water quality.
+They inspect pools to check for any issues with water quality, cleanliness, and equipment.
+Technicians clean and sanitize pools, ensuring that the water is safe for swimmers.
+They also test the water to ensure the right chemical balance and adjust the levels as needed.
+This role involves repairing and maintaining pool equipment, such as filters, pumps, and heaters.
+Technicians must be knowledgeable about pool maintenance best practices and safety standards.

 View Swimming Pool Service Technician jobs nearby